irmen/Pyro5/docs/source/servercode.rst

    serialization issues for instance when a method of the class returns an object whose type is again a class from the library.

-See the :file:`thirdpartylib` example for a little server that deals with such a third party library.
+See the `thirdpartylib example <https://github.com/irmen/Pyro5/tree/master/examples/thirdpartylib>`_ for a little server that deals with such a third party library.

 .. index:: publishing objects